frc2468/numlock/README.md

 # numlock

 Minimal tdms wrapper for numerical logging.
-Intended for use on the roborio ATM Compress old files on InitLog.vi does not work
+Intended for use on the roborio.

+ATM Compress old files on InitLog.vi does not work